dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

     return dates.size();
 }
 ~~~

 #### **Set Fix Number of Occurrences**

-The following code snippet shows you how to set fix number of occurrences.
+The following code snippet shows you how to set a fix number of occurrences.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java